academe/Omnipay-GiroCheckout/README.md

 and `void`.
 A purchase transaction can accept a `refund`.

 The gateway requires cart item prices to be in minor units.
-Since Omnipay 2.x does not define the units cart items use, some assumptions will be made and conversions performed as follows (all these formats are treated as the same amount):
+Since Omnipay 2.x (or 3.x at this time) does not define the units cart items use, some assumptions will be made and conversions performed as follows (all these formats are treated as the same amount, namely 123 minor units, such as €1.23):

 * `Money\Money::EUR(123)` => 123
 * String '1.23' => 123